FromTellus/react-native-contacts/README.md

-# JavaScript React Native - Contact List
+# JavaScript React Native - Contact Book

 Simple contacts-app made with React-Native as a one day mob-programming project during a React-Native lecture week.
 Contains basic testing with react-native-tesing library and Jest.